Irish Women's Volleyball League

-The Irish Women's Volleyball Championship is an annual competition for Irish women's volleyball teams.
-It has been held since the year 1972.
+The Irish Women's Volleyball Championship is an annual competition for Irish women's volleyball teams and has been held since the year 1972.

 Competitions are held in three divisions - Premier League, Division 1 and Division 2.
 The championships are organized by the Volleyball Association of Ireland.

 Competition formula (Premier League)

 In the championship all teams hold a two-round tournament, the results of which determine the final ranking.
 For 3:0 and 3:1 wins teams get 3 points, 3:2 win - 2 points, for 2:3 defeats - 1 point, for 1:3 and 0:3 defeats no points are awarded.

 There were eight teams in the 2021/22 Premier League championship: "The Guardians (Talla), UCD (Dublin), Suntree Calypso (Dublin), Dublin Lions, Nees Cobras (Nees), TCD (Dublin), Suntree -2 (Dublin), Galway.
-The Guardians won the championship title.
-2nd place went to UCD and 3rd place went to Suntree Calypso.
+The Guardians won the championship title, 2nd place went to UCD, and 3rd place went to Suntree Calypso.
 The 2020/21 championship was cancelled.